ISLET

 Type 1 diabetes (T1D) represents a huge personal and societal challenge.
 According to the IDF Atlas, 9th edition, 1.1 million children and adolescents (0-19 years of age) live with T1D in the world including 296,500 in Europe.
 The number of newly-diagnosed children and adolescents in Europe each year is estimated to be around 31,000.
 Type 1 diabetes is an auto-immune condition in which the body’s immune system attacks the insulin-producing beta cells of the pancreas, as a result of which the body produces little or no insulin.
 Type 1 diabetes most frequently develops in children and young adults and is one of the most common chronic diseases in childhood, although it can occur at any age.
 People living with T1D require daily insulin injections, without which they would die.

-IDF Europe is now part of an EU-funded project, “Advancing Innovative Stem Cell-based Therapy for Diabetes in Europe” (ISLET), a five-year, EU Horizon 2020-funded, project.
+IDF Europe was part of the EU-funded project, “Advancing Innovative Stem Cell-based Therapy for Diabetes in Europe” (ISLET), a five-year, EU Horizon 2020-funded, project.
 Coordinated by the University of Copenhagen (UCPH), Denmark, the ISLET consortium also comprises seven other partners including in Belgium, the International Diabetes Federation Europe; in France, Institut National de la Santé et de la Recherche Médicale (INSERM); in Germany, Helmholtz Zentrum Muenchen Deutsches Forschungszentrum für Gesundheit und Umwelt Gmbh (HMGU), Klinikum Rechts der Isar Der technischen Universitat Munchen (TUM-MED) and Lipotype; and in the Netherlands, Academisch Ziekenhuis Leiden (LUMC).

 • A regulatory approved manufacturing process for the production of hPSC-derived beta cells ready for use in phase 1 human trials (First-generation ATMP)